What to do during wildfire smoke

 How to prepare

-- Put together an emergency kit with essential supplies such as non-perishable food, water, flashlights, and batteries to get you through the first few days of an emergency.
+- Put together an emergency kit for your home with essential supplies such as non-perishable food, water, batteries, flashlights, and other items in case of an emergency.

 - Monitor air quality reports and wildfire updates in your area to know when smoke levels are high.